 The Partnership Access Line (PAL) at Seattle Children's Hospital is a child psychiatry consultation program operating in Washington and Wyoming specifically designed to support primary care providers, nurse practitioners, and physician assistants in providing effective mental health care.
 Providers may call about any type of mental health issue that arises about any child, either prior to seeing a patient to prepare for the visit or while the patient is present.
 PAL takes each call as a ‘teachable moment,’ instructing the provider around caring for a particular child while building capacity to administer similar care in the future.
 In specific cases, the PAL program also offers a one-time in-person or telemedicine appointment for patients.
 The PAL team has done more than 10,000 provider-to-provider consultations in Washington, including over 8,000 consults and over 2,000 medication Second Opinion Reviews.

-UW child psychiatrists located at Seattle Children’s Hospital also provide medication reviews for Alaska, Washington and Wyoming and Multidisciplinary team (MDT) psychiatric evaluations funded by the state of Wyoming.
+UW child and adolescent psychiatrists located at Seattle Children’s Hospital also provide medication reviews for Alaska, Washington and Wyoming and Multidisciplinary team (MDT) psychiatric evaluations funded by the state of Wyoming.

-In addition to providing child and adolescent telepsychiatry care, the UW Department of Psychiatry and Behavioral Sciences offers trainee rotations in child and adolescent telepsychiatry focused on diagnostic assessments, consultation to referring physicians, and/or pharmacotherapy.
-For more information, contact our Education Office at email@example.com.
+As part of its teaching mission, the UW Department of Psychiatry and Behavioral Sciences in collaboration with Seattle Children's offers trainees the opportunity for telepsychiatry rotations providing direct care to children and adolescents focused on diagnostic assessments, consultation to referring physicians, and/or pharmacotherapy.
+For more information, contact our Education Office at firstname.lastname@example.org.